This article was originally posted at https://dentalcareernow.com/dental-careers/dental-assistant

 SALARY OF A DENTAL ASSISTANT

 Usually, dental assistant positions are full time.
-The Bureau of Labor Statistics reports that the average salary of dental assistants in 2022 was $44,710.
-The top 10 percent of dental assistants earned an average of $59,200.
+The Bureau of Labor Statistics reports that the average salary of dental assistants in 2023 was $47,350.
+The top 10 percent of dental assistants earned an average of $61,060 or more.

 Pay for dental assistants may look different in every state and within the industry.
 For example, dental assistants who work on a college campus earn slightly less than those employed with a dental office.
 And, dental assistants who work in hospitals or with the government earn higher salaries than the national average for dental assisting.
 Geographic location will also have an influence over salary.
 Metropolitan areas pay higher salaries than non-Metropolitan areas.